Below you'll find tips to troubleshoot your network issues.

 - Under Network and Sharing Center, click Change Adapter Settings.

-- Select the applicable network adapter (depending on whether you are having an issue on wireless or wired network).
+- Select the applicable network adapter (depending on whether you have an issue on the wireless or wired network).

 - Right-click on the wired or wireless option and select Properties.